 Given the symptoms, burden, and lack of mobility associated with MND, traditional face-to-face psychological interventions may not be suitable for plwMND or their carers.
 Digital mental health interventions (DMHI) offer a promising alternative.
-Pinto et al. (2023)190 describe a DHMI designed for plwMND and their carers which was comprised of an interactive website with self-guided emotion regulation strategies, and tips for managing distress and improving psychological wellbeing based on CBT, ACT, mindfulness, and compassion-focused therapy.
+Pinto et al. (2023)189 describe a DMHI designed for plwMND and their carers which was comprised of an interactive website with self-guided emotion regulation strategies, and tips for managing distress and improving psychological wellbeing based on CBT, ACT, mindfulness and compassion-focused therapy.
 Qualitative evaluation indicated that participants found the DMHI useful and acceptable, with benefits noted in developing control and positivity.
 DMHI can also be helpful in rural and remote areas.

 One size does not fit all as far as psychological interventions for plwMND and their carers are concerned.
 Individual preferences and needs may be a facilitator or barrier to engagement.
-One study exploring the needs and preferences of plwMND in relation to psychological interventions found that key factors to engagement and success included individual tailoring, flexibility, and the facilitation of autonomy.
-The implications were that psychological intervention should 1) assist the person to learn skills to manage negative thoughts and emotions, 2) increase personally meaningful behaviour, 3) re-direct the focus to what can be controlled, and 4) increase attention to experiences in the present.
-The authors suggested that ACT may be well-suited to implementing these factors.191
+One study exploring the needs and preferences of plwMND in relation to psychological interventions identified key variables to engagement and success (listed in the box below), and the authors suggested that ACT is well-suited to implementing these factors.190